f5devcentral/f5-ast-labs/docs/class1/module2/lab2.rst

         more config/bigip_receivers.yaml

-    Here's the configuration for one of the BIG-IPs:
+    Here's the configuration for ``West Region - bigip-01``:

     .. code-block:: console

+        # Your bigip targets
+        # Values not explicitly configured here inherit values in
+        # the ast_defaults.yaml bigip_receiver_defaults section.
+        # Each entry must have a unique name, starting with bigip/
+        # (e.g. bigip/1, bigip/2)
         bigip/1:
             # Endpoint must be specified for each device
             # Set this to the management IP for the device.
 This must be